nachocigliutti/website-hugo/content/authors/admin/_index.md

 ---

 I'm an Economics PhD candidate at NYU, with interests in Econometrics, Labor and Macroeconomics.
 I'm particularily interested in the application of Machine Learning techniques in Economics.

-Before my graduate studies at NYU, I recieved BA and MA degrees in Economics and Econometrics at Universidad Torcuato di Tella, Argentina.
+Before my graduate studies at NYU, I recieved BA and MA degrees in Economics (with minors in Math and Econometrics) at Universidad Torcuato di Tella, Argentina.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.